rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 Molecular dynamics, <a href="https://www.gromacs.org/">Gromacs</a> <br>
 Microcontroller IDE, <a href="https://docs.arduino.cc/software/ide/">Arduino</a> <br>

 There are a number of good tools that are free but not open source.
+These will often have advertisements of some form.

 Math tools, <a href="https://www.desmos.com/">Desmos</a> <br>
 Math explanations and visuals, <a href="https://www.3blue1brown.com/">3blue1brown</a> <br>